Photography & Film

 3. The launching, landing, or operating an unmanned aircraft (such as a drone) from or on lands within the boundaries of Hampton National Historic Site is prohibited except as approved in writing by the Superintendent.

 4. No alcoholic beverages are permitted outside of the picnic areas.
-The possession of alcoholic beverages is prohibited in the historic areas including the mansion, farmhouse, gardens, walkways, and slave quarters.
+The possession of alcoholic beverages is prohibited in the historic areas including the mansion, farmhouse, gardens, walkways, and enslaved quarters.
 Alcoholic beverages may not be used as props for photos.

 5. Posed photographs may not be taken inside of the historic mansion.